How to Write a Follow-up Email (That People Actually Respond To)

 Twilio

 In this email, Emerald aimed high: She emailed Howard Schultz directly.
-By just using plain text, Emerald gives a good indication that the email is a unique one.
-The list of ideas was great, and they tied into the specific initiatives that Starbucks was running.
+By just using plain text, Emerald indicates that the email is unique.
+The ideas were great and tied into the specific initiatives that Starbucks was running.

 Sometimes, a simple, enthusiastic email is all you need!
 If you research and ensure you have what your prospect is looking for, everything will naturally fall into place.